DurandalOne/Weather.js/README.md

 ## Lessons Learned

 This is the first project in which I used the Fetch API with async/await.
 I found the idea of async/await relatively straightforward, what I did struggle with to start with is using .then to have to parse the JSON.
-Once I got a hang of it I ended up learning a lot about promises, async/await adn error handling.
+Once I got a hang of it I ended up learning a lot about promises, async/await and error handling.
 I enjoyed being able to manipulate the data from the JSON and display it in a meaningful way.

 ## Potential Future Features

-- I would like to rebuild from the group up using react, I think this would be the ideal candidate for using components and state.
+- I would like to rebuild from the group up using React, I think this would be the ideal candidate for using components and state.

 - Further to the above, I am aware that my API key is public in this project.
 I have researched hiding the API in vanilla JavaScript and was unable to find a way to accomplish this.
 I did find that you are able to hide the key using an .env file in React, this is something I would want to use going forward.

 - I've noticed when swapping between celsius and fahrenheit the seven day forcast will change to a different result.
-Checking though the data, this is correct, a seperate data call is made for either temperature and sometimes the OpenWeather API has completly different results for each.
+Checking though the data, this is correct, a seperate API call is made for either temperature and sometimes the OpenWeather API has completly different results for each.
 To make things less complicated for the user, rather than making a new API call, the temperate could just be converted using a calculation.

 ## Deployment